timo-reymann/bash-tui-toolkit/README.md

 > Note that this is not a recommended approach and only intended for quick testing or trying out another version.

-1. Choose the bundle in the version you want to use from the available releases on the [gh-pages branch](https://github.com/timo-reymann/bash-tui-toolkit/tree/gh-pages).
+1. Choose the bundle in the version you want to use from the available releases in the [docs](https://bash-tui-toolkit.timo-reymann.de/).
 2. Source it to your script on runtime:
    1. Using `wget`
       ```bash